shahma-p/shopping-cart/README.md

-# Simple E-Commerce Website 🛒
+# Clothing Store - Ecommerce Website 🛒

 This project is a simple e-commerce website that features a shopping cart.
 Users can browse products, add them to the cart, adjust quantities, and remove items.
 The cart icon updates to reflect the total number of items added.